 If your puppy loves a snuggly and comforting soft plush toy, the HuggleHounds Barnyard could be a good match.
 Despite the soft design, it’s well-made and relatively durable – although it can’t match the strength of a rubber chew toy.

-An interesting feature is the knotted arms and legs.
+An interesting feature of this dog toy is the knotted arms and legs.
 These are perfect for your dog to grab and chew.
 And, if it gets slobbery, you can pop it on a gentle cycle in the washing machine.

-Keep in mind that you should always supervise your puppy with these types of toys.
+Keep in mind that you should always supervise your pup with these types of toys.
 The inner stuffing and squeaker could be dangerous if your dog accesses them.

-The Nylabone Teething Puppy X Bone has four hard-wearing textured nubs for your puppy to get their teeth into.
+The Nylabone Teething Puppy X Bone has four hard-wearing textured nubs for your dog to get their teeth into.
 This makes it another great option for dogs that like to chew.

 As with all puppy Nylabone products, these are flexible enough that they shouldn’t cause discomfort to delicate gums or teeth.
 A determined chewer could break a bite-sized piece off, so supervision is required.